ansible-collections/netapp.ontap/README.md

 ### Minor Changes
   - na_ontap_qos_adaptive_policy_group - warn about deprecation, fall back to ZAPI or fail when REST is desired.
+  - na_ontap_quotas - support TB as a unit, update doc with size format description.

 ### New Options
   - na_ontap_cifs_server - Added new option `force` for create, delete and `from_name`, `force` for rename when using REST.